 Total time: About 1 hour 15 minutes (not including the fermenting time)

 Regarding side dishes for pastrami sandwiches, you shouldn’t pass this name: Sauerkraut.
-With only cabbage and sea salt, you can serve this famous side dish with minimal prep work and effort.
+With only cabbage and sea salt, you can make this famous sandwich side dish with minimal prep work and effort.

-Sauerkraut is a German word translated to “sour cabbage”.
+Sauerkraut is a German word translated to “sour cabbage”, one of the most wonderful cabbage-related sides to accompany any savory menu item.
 It is a traditional German food by fermenting the vegetable with salt for a few days.

 Your cabbage jar will stay at room temperature for 3 – 7 days in this recipe.
 After that, it can be stored in the fridges for about 4 – 6 months.